PulsarG/Enigma/README.md

 - invalid character message and character,

-* password too long message,
+* message that the password is too long,

-+ another error.
++ message that the password is missing (password is required)

 > bool - false